OsiriX HD is an application written for iOS devices.

 The new images will progressively be transferred and added to your local database (tap the "Database" tab to select them for display).

-OsiriX HD supports DICOM C-Store SCU protocol.
-That means you can send DICOM images stored on your OsiriX HD database to any DICOM nodes, including another OsiriX HD iOS device, OsiriX, a DICOM viewer, or a PACS server.
+OsiriX HD supports DICOM C-Store SCU and STOW-RS protocol.
+That means you can send DICOM images stored on your OsiriX HD database to any DICOM nodes, including another OsiriX HD iOS device, OsiriX for macOS, a DICOM viewer, or a PACS server.

 To send an entire DICOM series, simply display it in the Viewer.
 Then press the Send icon, located on the upper right position in the toolbar.